evangelospafilis/lab42open/_pages/join_us.md

 **Please attach:**
 1. A brief **CV** (1-2 pages) including a link to your **GitHub / GitLab** profile (if you have one).
 2. A short paragraph (3–5 sentences) explaining **which project track** interests you most and why.
-3. Your expected **start date**, duration, other requirements from your university.
+3. Your expected **start date**, duration,and any specific university requirements.